For Your Information

 Ron looked around the room with aversion.
 "Yeah.
 Getting a bit sick of it, really.
 Like that summer all over again."

 "I know you two are eager to do something, but let's not be too hasty," Hermione cautioned.
-"Our circumstances, while dull, are still a sight better than dodging curses."
+"Our circumstances are still a sight better than dodging curses."

 Harry shifted impatiently.
 "We can't keep sitting here, this is taking too long—"